Ismael126895/tukulelunch-django-python/README.md

-# tukulelunch-django-python
+# TUKULE LUNCH PYTHON DJANGO
-A web app to help members pledge and commit to Sabbath lunch items
+A web app to help members of the University of Nairobi SDA to pledge and commit to Sabbath lunch items